 Countertop Sections 12 Inches Wide Require GFCI

-Requirement: Countertop sections 12 inches wide or wider are considered a wall and must have a receptacle (GFCI).
+Requirement: Countertop sections 12 inches wide or more are considered a wall and must have a receptacle (GFCI).

-Why: People do all sorts of things on tiny sections of countertop, including trying to cram in small appliances.
-This 12 inches requirement ensures that whatever power-sucking appliance gets set there will have its own power source.
+Why: People do all sorts of things on tiny sections of countertops, including trying to cram in small appliances.
+This requirement ensures that even in small areas, any appliances that are used will have their own power source.

 Requirement: Provide one 15-amp, 120-volt dedicated circuit wired with 14/2 cable.
-Should not be GFCI.
+NEC Code cycle 2017 now requires dishwashers to be installed on a GFCI circuit.

 Garbage Disposal Circuit